ArticlesHow To

 How To Spot A Fake Gibson Les Paul - Serial Number

 Counterfeiters have been able to successfully find real serial numbers to add to their fake instruments, but what they often stumble on is the application of those numbers.
-Genuine guitars have well-defined, yet shallow numbering and lettering.
-If you see a guitar with deep, poorly-applied serial numbers and especially with missing paint, you should definitely avoid it, as it’s most likely not genuine.
+Genuine guitars have well defined, yet shallow numbering and lettering.
+The depth should be consistent, and the lettering should be properly squared and level.
+If you see a guitar with deep, poorly applied, or misaligned serial numbers, you should definitely avoid it as it’s most likely not genuine.

 Body Binding